Eastern Foxsnake

 When threatened by predators, Eastern Foxsnakes will mimic rattlesnakes.
 They will move rapidly, shaking and vibrating their tails.
 When their tails come in contact with grass or leaves, they often make a rattling sound.
 This adaption is called Batesian mimicry, when a harmless species mimics the behaviours or appearance of poisonous species to deter predators.

-To learn more about the ecology of the Eastern Fox Snake – I would recommend reading Ontario Nature’s Reptile and Amphibian Atlas (https://catalog.ontarionature.org/ontario-reptile-and-amphibian-atlas/page/208-209).
+To learn more about the ecology of the Eastern Fox Snake, check out the Ontario Nature’s Reptile and Amphibian Atlas (https://catalog.ontarionature.org/ontario-reptile-and-amphibian-atlas/page/208-209).
 Recently published in 2024, this ~300-page guide offers a plethora of comprehensive and informative content on herpetology, including detailed descriptions of the physical form and ecology of each species.
 Distribution maps are also provided for most species.

 Fun facts

-- These snakes specialise in hunting rodents – making them a valuable natural pest control species!
+• These snakes specialize in hunting rodents – making them a valuable natural pest control species!

 The species you’ve just read about—and the ecosystems they depend on—need our protection.
 Support the work of the Long Point Basin Land Trust and help preserve the wild spaces of the Long Point Basin: https://longpointlandtrust.ca/donate